 This is due to both increased security in the area, and also the local culture (yep, you heard that right!).
 As far as Mexican stereotypes go, the Yucateco people are known for valuing safety above all, and anything that threatens this makes them do whatever is necessary to expel the threat.

 Walking around Merida, you’ll see a police presence, usually on every second street or so.
 This has been another major factor in preventing crime in Merida, where pretty much everything is either seen or heard.

 In fact, the safety situation is so good that foreigners and ex-pats in Mexico are moving to Merida for this very reason!

 Peace of mind equals a higher quality of life.
 Now whilst Merida is safe on a human-human level, you’ll still need to be careful of other things.

-These things include: drinking tap water and eating raw vegetables since they carry risks of bacteria or other things you’d rather not meet.
+These things include: not drinking tap water and eating raw vegetables since they carry risks of bacteria or other things you’d rather not meet.

 Merida Historical Center

 The heart of Merida is simply stunning, and you’ll find lots of colonial architecture as well as friendly locals open for an impromptu chat.